MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 ## Add authentication for notification API

 If you select HTTP trigger, the scaffolded notification API doesn't have authentication or authorization enabled.
 Ensure that you add authentication or authorization for the API before using it for production.
-You can perform either of the following:
+You can perform one of the following actions:

 * Use an API key.
 You can use [function access keys](/azure/azure-functions/security-concepts?tabs=v4#function-access-keys), if you select Azure Functions to host your notification bot.